b0b90/awesome-cubbbix-tools/README.md

 - [Why Markdown is the Language of AI](https://cubbbix.com/why-markdown-is-language-of-ai/) — Token efficiency and E-E-A-T structure
 - [Why Switch to WebP](https://cubbbix.com/why-switch-to-webp-guide/) — The ultimate guide to image optimization
 - [Why Your GitHub Contribution Graph Matters](https://cubbbix.com/github-contribution-graph-matters/) — Unpopular opinion on contribution graphs
-- [Why Your WPM Drops by 40% When Coding](https://cubbbix.com/coding-speed-wpm-guide/) — And how to fix it with a mechanical keyboard
+- [Coding Speed & WPM Guide](https://cubbbix.com/coding-speed-wpm-guide/) — Why your WPM drops by 40% when coding (and how to fix it)
+- [Cron Jobs Explained: The Developer's Complete Guide to Task Scheduling](https://cubbbix.com/cron-jobs-guide/) — Cron syntax, real-world examples, scheduling pitfalls, and monitoring strategies
 - [How to Earn Passive Income with Grass (2026)](https://cubbbix.com/grass-passive-income-guide/) — Complete guide to the Grass DePIN network, airdrop details, and earning potential
 - [What Languages Are Required for Jobs in Dubai?](https://cubbbix.com/languages-required-jobs-dubai/) — 2026 guide to in-demand languages for Dubai's job market
 - [Zakat Calculation Guide](https://cubbbix.com/guide-to-zakat-calculation-rules-nisab-assets/) — Rules, Nisab & assets (2025)